Empower Your Practice

 Think of it as providing the key evidence to support your clinical question.
 This narrative should include:

-- History of presenting complaint: A brief timeline of the patient’s symptoms—when they started, how long they've lasted, their severity, and any treatments you've already tried.
+• History of presenting complaint: A brief timeline of the patient's symptoms, covering when they started, how long they've lasted, their severity, and any notable progression.

 The goal here is to create a logical flow that guides the specialist's thinking, helping them understand the patient's journey up to this point.
-This focused summary respects their time and allows them to get up to speed quickly.
+Organising the information thematically, and prioritising what is most relevant to the specialist's field, helps them connect the dots quickly rather than sifting through irrelevant data.

 Objective Findings and Attachments